RakeshPalle17/CAO/CAO_FINAL_VERSION/part_2/README.md

 # APEX Pipeline Simulator v2.0
-A template for 5 Stage APEX In-order Pipeline with forwarding logic
+A template for 5 Stage APEX In-order Pipeline with and with out forwarding logic

 ## Notes: